Operations

 List Results

-list returns matched multiple rows as scala.collection.immutable.List.
+The list API returns matched multiple rows as a scala.collection.immutable.List.

 val name: List[String] = DB readOnly { implicit session =>